 Exercise 153.
-Call the angle between the two circles at a point of intersection, the angle made by their tangent lines drawn through that point.
-Prove that the inversion with respect to any circle preserves the angles between circles.
+Define the angle between the two circles at a point of intersection to be the angle made by their tangent lines drawn through that point.
+Prove that inversion with respect to any circle preserves angles between circles.

 5. Circular transformations